OpenDSA/OpenDSA/RST/en/Glossary.rst

    replacement selection
       A variant of :term:`Heapsort` most often used as one phase of an :term:`external sort`.
-      Given a collection of records stored in an array, and a stream of additional records too large to fit into :term:`working memory`, replacement selection will unload the :term:`heap` by sending records to an output stream, and seek to
+      Given a collection of records stored in an :term:`array`y, and a stream of additional records too large to fit into :term:`working memory`, replacement selection will unload the :term:`heap` by sending records to an output stream, and seek to